-The Beatles' aeroplane landed at the National Guard headquarters on the east side of Mitchell Field, away from the crowd, leaving behind hundreds of disappointed fans.
-They were driven to the Coach House Motor Inn.
+The Beatles were taken to the National Guard headquarters on the east side of Mitchell Field, away from the crowd, leaving behind hundreds of disappointed fans.
+They were then driven by limousine to the Coach House Motor Inn.

 The police told us we couldn’t go past.
 It’s mean not to let ’em have a wave.
 It’s a lousy deal, a dirty trick.

 At the hotel a press conference was held; John Lennon was suffering from a sore throat so didn’t take part.

 Tickets were priced at $2.50, $3.50, $4.50 and $5.50, and had gone on sale in April 1964.
 Within a week all 12,000 had sold out.
 Also on the bill were The Bill Black Combo, The Exciters, Clarence ‘Frogman’ Henry, and Jackie DeShannon.

 Security was tight around the arena, as the Milwaukee authorities feared the effects of Beatlemania.
 During the show the Red Cross posted 18 people around the venue, armed with ammonia and other inhalants, and treated at least 10 fainting girls.